Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D3
+This is actually day 4 of the pre-course. i was in work yesterday doing a handover and only managed a small amount of very basic SQL - hardly counts as coding.
+Today I am back on the mastery-curriculum and have just finished writing a neat dice throwing match, using a while loop with conditionals.
+Onto FizzBuzz now if I can fathom out what that is...

 ### R2D2
 Day 2 of Makers Academy and I finished the Week 1 workload by lunchtime.
 There are still loads of optional extras to work through on command line but I'm tempted to see how challenging the Ruby workload is while I have a chance of bagging some time.